boldbi/bold-bi-docs/docs/working-with-data-sources/data-connectors/jira.md

    Example: <span style="color:#FF4801"> https://&lt;:your_domain&gt;.atlassian.net</span>

-2. Enter a valid JQL Query in **JQL** field.
+2. Enter a valid JQL Query in the **JQL** field.

    Example: `project = weather`

-3. If you need to add custom fields in JQL filtering, then enable **Include Custom Fields** and provide the custom fields in enabled text box.
+3. If you need to add custom fields in JQL filtering, then enable **Include Custom Fields** and provide the custom fields in the enabled text box.
 4. In **Max Rows**, enter the maximum number of rows to be fetched from the Jira data source.
 This value is used to fetch the data from Jira data source via pagination.

 #### How to get the Custom field ID value from Jira?